bhagyahosur18/banking-app/README.md

 # Banking App

-A modular, secure, and scalable banking application built with Spring Boot and Docker.
-This project demonstrates clean architecture, JWT-based authentication, inter-service communication, and best practices in backend development.
+A modular and secure microservices-based banking application built with Spring Boot and containerized with Docker.
+This project demonstrates clean architecture with fully automated CI/CD pipeline, comprehensive security hardening, JWT-based authentication, inter-service communication, and best practices in backend development.

 ### Features
 | Service                 | Description                                                               |